winitzki/scall/tutorial/programming_dhall.md

 Note that both `bizip1` and `bizip` ignore certain parts of the input data.
 But there are no other ways of implementing those functions for `FNEL`.

-In contrast, we have two possible implementations of `bizipP`: one copies the code of `bizip`, the other is written in a different way and does not ignore any input data.
+It turns out that there are two possible implementations of `bizipP` for `FNEL`: one copies the code of `bizip`, the other is written in a  way that does not ignore any input data.
 We will see shortly that the first implementation  gives a "truncating" `zip` and the second   gives  a "padding" `zip`.

 ```dhall